-- d.
-NA-MB hosts integration meetings for each account.
-The Account Integrators lead the integration meetings and establish priorities within their appropriation. - e.
-CEPE leads issue teams comprising federal staff from CEPE and program elements.
-Issue teams determine program options, offsets, programmatic and portfolio effects, and risks. - f.
-With support from program elements, NA-MB produces Integrated Priority Lists and FYNSPs for each account, which will be approved by the Account Integrator. - g.
+- g.
 NA-MB consolidates the approved Integrated Priority Lists to draft an integrated budget proposal from all account lines for Administrator approval. - h.
 CEPE reviews the accuracy and thoroughness of the FYNSP. - i.
 The Administrator, with support from the Management Council, adjudicates outstanding issues and approves final resource recommendations in the Administrator's Preliminary Decision Memorandum. - j.
-The Administrator submits briefs to DOE on the budget proposal and adjusts the proposal to meet the Secretary's priorities in coordination with NNSA elements. - k.
-The Programming phase ends with the brief to DOE Chief Financial Officer and Deputy Secretary of Energy, adjustments from these are the basis for the development of the OMB Briefs and the start of the Budget Formulation phase. - 5.
+The Administrator briefs DOE on the budget proposal and adjusts the proposal to meet the Secretary's priorities in coordination with NNSA elements. - k.
+The Programming phase ends with briefing DOE; decisions from the brief(s) are the basis for the development of the OMB Budget Request and the start of the Budget Formulation phase. - 5.
 REFERENCE.
 Executive Order 13450, Improving Government Program Performance, November 2007.